k2view-academy/K2View-Academy/articles/11_query_builder/01_query_builder_overview.md

 1. [DB Interface Explorer](/articles/04_fabric_studio/25_web_data_explorer.md), as explained [here](/articles/04_fabric_studio/25_web_data_explorer.md#Open-the-Query-Builder).

-   > Note: You can query several data sources interfaces simultaneously.
+   > Note: You can query several data source interfaces simultaneously.
 A new Query Builder tab opens for each interface.
 The name of the interface is stated in the name tab.

 2. Data Product Schema Editor > [Add Table](/articles/03_logical_units/09_add_table_to_a_schema.md ) > Create New > from source with SQL query.